robinmattern/FRDocs_dev01-robin/FRApps/fr020100_My-HTML-Custom.md

     + index.<b>css</b><br>
 - Both should be empty
 - If they are not empty, simply press "ctrl-a" to highlight all the text, then press "delete"
-- <span class="doc-dir-text">IT IS VERY IMPORTANT THATbmp YOU START OFF WITH THESE TWO FILES BEING EMPTY</span>
+- <span class="doc-dir-text">IT IS VERY IMPORTANT THAT YOU START OFF WITH THESE TWO FILES BEING EMPTY</span>

 <img style=border:none; class="no-border" src="FRApps/assets/images/md-images/index.html.jpg">